 Store Jewelry in a Flat-Lay Jewelry Holder

 Secondly, storing jewelry for maximum space in your suitcase is best done with a foldable jewelry organizer.
 The organizer lays flat on a surface or can be hung up in your hotel room.
 Most importantly, it folds over twice for compact and flat-lay packing.
-There are also tons of pockets and organizational features on the inside and a large back pocket with built-in earring storage.
+There are also tons of pockets and organizational features inside and a large external pocket with built-in earring storage.

 My favorite jewelry organizer is less than 20 dollars on Amazon and has joined me on many trips!